Philosophy of Liberation

 Philosophy of Liberation is the collective name for a philosophical movement and method of doing philosophy that emerged at first in Argentina during the late sixties, but that went on to spread throughout Latin American during the early seventies.
 It is for this reason that sometimes some critics and historiographers of the philosophy of liberation make reference to a “strict” and a “broad” conception of the philosophy of liberation, in order to refer to the immediate context of its earliest articulations, and to its later general dissemination and development.
 The philosophy of liberation belongs to the “maturity” stage within the “contemporary” period of Latin American philosophy, if we use Jorge J.E.
 Gracia and Manuel Vargas’s periodization of Latin American philosophy (Gracia and Vargas 2013).
 Without question, however, the philosophy of liberation is the distinct manifestation of Latin American philosophy that has received the most international attention, and that has had the most influence both within Latin America and the United States.

-The philosophy of liberation aims to think the distinct world historical character of Latin America, using what are argued to be autochthonous intellectual resources, from out of a situation of economic, cultural, political dependency.
+The philosophy of liberation aims to think the distinct place and role of Latin American in world history using what are argued to be autochthonous cultural and intellectual resources, from out of a situation of economic, cultural, political, and philosophical dependency.
 It has a practical aim: liberation.
 In very general terms, the philosophy of liberation defines itself as a counter-philosophical discourse, whether it be as a critique of colonialism, imperialism, globalization, racism, and sexism, which is articulated from out of the experience of exploitation, destitution, alienation and reification, in the name of the projects of liberation, autonomy and authenticity.
-That is, the philosophy of liberation has presented itself as an “epistemic rupture” that aims to critique and challenge not only basic assumptions and themes of Euro-American philosophy, but also to make philosophy more responsible and responsible for the socio-political situation in which it always finds itself.
+That is, the philosophy of liberation has presented itself as an “epistemic rupture” that aims to critique and challenge not only basic assumptions and themes of Euro-American philosophy, but also to make philosophy more responsive to and responsible for the socio-political situation in which it always finds itself.
 Thus, by “counter-philosophical discourse”, philosophers of liberation did not mean that it was “anti-philosophical”.
 Instead, they meant to emphasize a heightened degree of reflexiveness or self-awareness in their theorizing.
 Positively, the philosophy of liberation affirms cultural diversity, gender and racial equality, and political sovereignty.
+In more recent years, some philosophers of liberation have been using the language of “pluriversality,” instead of “universality,” to refer to this fundamental affirmation and celebration of global cultural diversity (Dussel 2015; Mignolo 2011).
 The philosophy of liberation’s philosophical orbit is defined by the axes of critique, commitment, engagement, and liberation.
 As a critique of all forms of philosophical dependency and inauthenticity, it is consciously and avowedly a metaphilosophy.
 The philosophy of liberation is thus, among other things, a view about what counts as philosophy and how it should be pursued.

 This article is divided into four main parts: history, background, currents, and themes and debates.